Development of a new National Asthma Strategy for 2017–2021 is underway

 Review and revision

-The final draft of the Strategy will then be submitted to the Australian Health Ministers’ Advisory Council for endorsement.
+Once finalised, the Strategy will be submitted to the Australian Health Ministers’ Advisory Council for endorsement.